McConnel History, Family Crest & Coats of Arms

 McConnel Spelling Variations

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 McConnel has been written as MacConnell, MacConnal, MacConnel, Connell and others.

 Early Notables of the McConnel family (pre 1700)

-More information is included under the topic Early McConnel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early McConnel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McConnel family to Ireland

 Some of the McConnel family moved to Ireland, but this topic is not covered in this excerpt.